Advanced Search

 • Available Online: 2026-06-02

-• Significance Constrained by physical conditions such as size, power consumption, and cost, high energy consumptions have become key bottleneck for the large-scale application of new intelligent terminals.
-In contrast to Fifth-Generation (5G) networks, Sixth-Generation (6G) will achieve profound architectural enhancement of the RAN, sink computing capabilities toward the RAN side, and enable the RAN to perform part of tasks originally executed by end devices.
-With the end-edge collaboration, new intelligent terminals are expected to realize lightweight, low-cost and long-endurance evolution, which is of great significance for supporting the large-scale deployment of ubiquitous intelligence in 6G networks.
-Progress Current advancements in terminal energy consumption optimization with 6G end-edge collaboration are discussed, focusing on three primary offloading modes: local execution, full offloading, and partial offloading.
-Local execution requires the terminal to process all tasks, leading to high computational energy consumption, while full offloading shifts all tasks to the RAN, reducing terminal energy use but increasing transmission energy costs, particularly in poor channel conditions.
-Partial offloading combines the advantages of both modes, optimizing energy consumption based on real-time network conditions.
-For partial offloading, existing research has introduced several optimization techniques to enhance energy efficiency.
-(1) Feature extraction and filtering: Through semantic encoding and information extraction approaches, feature extraction is performed at the UE to transmit only task-relevant data to the RAN.
-This reduces the amount of redundant or unnecessary data sent, minimizing transmission energy consumption (2) Model partitioning for offloading: This technique divides a large deep learning model into different layers based on its network structure, with simpler layers processed at the UE and more complex ones offloaded to RAN.
-By leveraging end-edge collaborative reasoning, this method optimizes energy consumption by balancing the computational load between the terminal and RAN.
-(3) Model lightweighting: By reducing model complexity through techniques like pruning, quantization, and knowledge distillation, this method lowers computational overhead while maintaining performance.
-(4) Incremental reasoning: This method focuses on the changes in data or features, performing localized reasoning only on updated portions and reusing historical computations, significantly reducing redundant calculations.
-The above optimization techniques collectively enhance the performance and energy efficiency of terminal devices within the 6G end-edge collaboration framework.
-Conclusions This paper provides a comprehensive discussion of terminal energy consumption optimization with 6G end-edge collaboration.
-It summarizes the functional evolution of enhanced RAN, constructs an end-edge collaborative service framework for communication-computation integration, and establishes a theoretical model including terminal computing energy consumption and transmission energy consumption.
+• Significance Constrained by size, power consumption, and cost, emerging intelligent terminals often face excessive energy consumption and limited battery life.
+These limitations have become major bottlenecks to large-scale deployment.
+Compared with Fifth-Generation (5G) wireless networks, Sixth-Generation (6G) wireless networks are expected to enhance the Radio Access Network (RAN) architecture and move computing capability toward the RAN side.
+High-energy and compute-intensive Artificial Intelligence (AI) tasks that are originally executed by end devices can therefore be processed by the network.
+Through End-Edge Collaboration, emerging intelligent terminals can be upgraded toward lightweight design, low cost, and long battery life, thereby supporting the large-scale deployment of ubiquitous intelligence in 6G networks.
+Progress Current progress in Terminal Energy Consumption Optimization through 6G End-Edge Collaboration is reviewed, with emphasis on local execution, full offloading, and partial offloading.
+In local execution, User Equipment (UE) processes all tasks locally, which leads to high computing energy consumption.
+In full offloading, all tasks are transferred to the RAN.
+This reduces terminal-side computing energy consumption but can increase transmission energy consumption, especially under poor channel conditions.
+Partial offloading combines the benefits of both modes and optimizes energy consumption according to real-time network conditions.
+For partial offloading, four representative optimization techniques are summarized.
+(1) Feature Extraction and Filtering.
+Semantic encoding and information extraction are performed at the UE, and only task-relevant data are transmitted to the RAN.
+This reduces redundant data transmission and lowers transmission energy consumption.
+(2) Split Offloading.
+A large Deep Neural Network (DNN) is divided into layers according to its structure.
+Simpler shallow layers are processed at the UE, whereas more complex deep layers are offloaded to the RAN.
+This method balances terminal-side and RAN-side computational loads through End-Edge Collaborative Inference.
+(3) Model Lightweighting.
+Model complexity is reduced through pruning, quantization, and knowledge distillation, which lowers computational overhead while maintaining task performance.
+(4) Incremental Inference.
+Only changed data or updated features are processed, while historical computations are reused.
+This reduces redundant computation.
+Together, these techniques improve terminal performance and energy efficiency within the 6G End-Edge Collaboration framework.
+Conclusions This paper systematically reviews Terminal Energy Consumption Optimization for 6G End-Edge Collaboration.
+It summarizes the functional evolution of enhanced RAN, constructs an End-Edge Collaborative service framework for Communication-Computing Integration, and establishes a theoretical model of terminal computing energy consumption and transmission energy consumption.
 The composition and influencing factors of energy consumption under different offloading modes are clarified.
-Key technologies for energy optimization based on end-edge collaboration are further discussed, including feature extraction and filtering, model partitioning for offloading, model lightweighting, and incremental reasoning.
-Given the energy consumption fluctuations caused by the dynamic nature of wireless channels, this paper introduces energy optimization mechanisms such as semantic compression, dynamic partitioned offloading, adaptive model pruning, and incremental reasoning to strike a dynamic balance between optimizing energy consumption and maintaining task performance.
-Taking intelligent robot video understanding as a typical application scenario, a test platform is developed to validate the effectiveness of the proposed optimization mechanisms.
-This paper also analyzes the challenges currently faced in the research and discusses future research directions.
-Prospects Although the end-edge collaborative energy-saving technologies have achieved initial progress, they still face many challenges in practical deployment, especially under real network environments, dynamic wireless channels, and large-scale user access.
-Future research should focus on the trade-off between optimization overhead and system robustness, and further investigate dynamic communication–computation resource substitution modeling in stochastic resource environments, as well as multi-user collaborative strategies and global energy efficiency optimization.
-Meanwhile, as the technology matures, the standardization and engineering implementation of end-edge collaborative energy-saving frameworks will become crucial for the large-scale adoption of 6G applications.
-Future studies should therefore promote deeper integration between algorithm design and network architecture, enabling the practical deployment of low-power, high-efficiency intelligent communication systems.
+Key energy optimization technologies, including Feature Extraction and Filtering, Split Offloading, Model Lightweighting, and Incremental Inference, are then discussed.
+To address energy consumption fluctuations caused by dynamic wireless channels, the paper proposes energy optimization mechanisms based on Adaptive Semantic Compression, Dynamic Split Offloading, Adaptive Model Pruning, and Incremental Inference.
+These mechanisms maintain a dynamic balance between energy optimization and task performance.
+Using embodied intelligent robot video understanding as a typical application scenario, a test platform is developed to verify the effectiveness of the proposed mechanisms.
+Current challenges and future research directions are also analyzed.
+Prospects Although End-Edge Collaborative energy-saving technologies have achieved initial progress, practical deployment still faces challenges in real network environments, dynamic wireless channels, and large-scale user access.
+Future research should examine the trade-off between optimization overhead and system robustness.
+It should also study dynamic communication-computing resource substitution modeling in stochastic resource environments, multi-user collaboration strategies, and global energy-efficiency optimization.
+As the technology matures, standardization and engineering implementation of End-Edge Collaborative energy-saving frameworks will become critical to the large-scale adoption of 6G applications.
+Future studies should further integrate algorithm design with network architecture, enabling practical deployment of low-power and high-efficiency intelligent communication systems.

 • loading